 Washington state has no personal income tax and Oregon has no sales tax, so living in the former while working in the latter may appear to be the key to a tax-free existence.
 This is not the case in reality, but there are still tax benefits for this living and working situation.
 Vancouver, Washington and other nearby border cities offer easy commutes to Portland, often with lower-cost housing as well as access to tax-free shopping.

-Washington residents who work in Oregon must pay Oregon state income taxes, filed with form 40N, Oregon's nonresident tax form.
+Washington residents who work in Oregon must pay Oregon state income taxes, filed with Form OR-40-N, Oregon's nonresident tax form.
 The personal income tax benefit in this situation occurs only if you work partly in Oregon and partly in Washington, or if your spouse or other household members live with you in Washington and work in that state also.
 In that circumstance, you only pay personal income taxes for the work you do in Oregon.
 Your Washington work is subject only to federal income taxes and local, state and federal payroll taxes.

 Retail Sales Tax